Edward-Ji/CalD/README.md

 `python calendar.py DEL <date> <name>`

-## Run tests
+## Testing

-There are a series of tests included in the `test` directory.
-Run them from the project root.
-You can run them individually `./test/test_<name>` or `./test/run` will run all tests automatically.
-Note that the test cases may fail on the first try sometimes despite working solutions.
+Tests can only be run from the repository root.
+You can run them individually by specifying their path or `test/run_all` will run all tests automatically.

 ## Install